All Episodes

 It was a very interesting experience.

-I'm not sure whether they were of the sapphic or heterosexual persuasion, but they were these fairly fearsome looking code pink female protesters, uh, and they were, you know, Rumsfeld warmonger, demanding he he be arrested immediately and uh and put on trial uh and it and uh and executed uh for all his crimes against humanity.
+And they were, you know, Rumsfeld warmonger, demanding he be arrested immediately and put on trial and executed for all his crimes against humanity.

 So I guess one way or another it all evens out.

-So uh he will be joining Rush tomorrow live when Rush returns to take you through another week of excellence in broadcasting.
+So he will be joining Rush tomorrow live when Rush returns to take you through another week of excellence in broadcasting.

 He had a famous line he spoke, which is where his book title comes from.

-He spoke of the quote, known knowns.
+He spoke of the quote known knowns.

 There are things we know we know.